 Many employers now prefer prior industry work experience to better relay the needs of the company.
 A combination of knowledge and industry work experience will make you an excellent candidate for the position.

 Certifications and Licenses

 There are a number of professional human resource associations that provide classes to help improve the skills of their members.
-Many of these organizations, such as the American Society for Training and Development, offer certification in training and development which can offer the candidate credibility.
-Many employers prefer to hire those with these certifications.
+Many of these organizations, such as the Association for Talent Development, offer certification in training and development which can offer the candidate credibility.
+The ATD offers two specific training and development certification options.
+They include:

 Critical Qualities of Training and Development Specialists

 There are four important qualities that a candidate must have to work as a training and development specialist including: